inference-ai-course/Jacob/RAG PDF Agent/README.md

 # Resume/Transcript RAG Agent
-This is a prototype RAG agent that aims to answer basic questions about a student's grades, coursework or other experiences.
+This is a prototype RAG agent that aims to answer questions about a student's grades, coursework, or other experiences.

 ## Setup
 1. Initialize your virtual environment and activate it